-This helps you get energy for your diet and encourages the absorption calcium, magnesium, and iron.
+This helps you get energy for your diet and encourages the absorption of calcium, magnesium, and iron.

 - Also, they carry out an important job in the development of your immune system.

-- It determines the development of problems like allergies, intestinal diseases, cancer, diabetes, or obesity.
+- They affect the development of problems like allergies, intestinal diseases, cancer, diabetes, and obesity.

 What are some of the symptoms of damaged intestinal flora?

 There are some symptoms that allow you to figure out when something isn’t right with your gastrointestinal flora.

 The following are the most important signs of damaged intestinal flora:

 - Increases in infections.